ABOUT Awakin AI

 Vinoba Bot: Stepping into Gandhi's shoes was no easy task, but Vinoba did it with grace.
 The elders of the movement gifted us Vinoba's books, which we compiled into a VinobaBot.
 People have asked questions like: "Can you share 3 bullet points about your life lessons?"
 "Isn't becoming a 'servant' demeaning?"
 "Describe your life in a poem."
 Other questions included Vinoba's views on scale, on money, and "Is there any selfless act if we feel good while giving?"
 You can even ask him what he thought about Gandhi.

-BatGap Bot: For almost thirty years, Rick's "BatGap" (Buddha at the Gas Pump) community has shared stories of "ordinary friends and neighbors experiencing spiritual awakenings."
+BatGap Bot: For 15+ years, Rick's "BatGap" (Buddha at the Gas Pump) community has shared stories of "ordinary friends and neighbors experiencing spiritual awakenings."
 Now, all of that wisdom is accessible through an interactive BatGap Bot.
 After decades of asking questions to spiritual people, Rick threw in a curveball: "What would the Buddha think about this bot and the possibility that future versions of ChatGPT could lead to human extinction?"
 Here was the response. :)

 Compassion Bot: Aidyn took a practical approach with Compassion Bot, asking, "Should I rent or buy?"
 The answer was radically different from ChatGPT's response.
 Bonnie pushed AI to self-reflect by asking, "Does AI have consciousness?" :) Other examples include questions like: "What should I do if my values don't align with my job?" or Rohit's surprising request: "Can you write a poem to a first grader about being mindful while playing computer games?"